Lisdexamfetamine: Medical

-Lisdexamfetamine is used primarily as a treatment for attention deficit hyperactivity disorder (ADHD) and binge eating disorder; it has similar off-label uses as those of other pharmaceutical amphetamines.
+Lisdexamfetamine is used primarily as a treatment for attention deficit hyperactivity disorder (ADHD) and binge eating disorder.
+It has similar off-label uses as those of other pharmaceutical amphetamines, such as the treatment of narcolepsy.
 Individuals over the age of 65 were not commonly tested in clinical trials of lisdexamfetamine for ADHD.
+According to a 2019 systematic review, lisdexamfetamine was the most effective treatment for adult ADHD.

 Enhancing performance

 Available forms

 Lisdexamfetamine is available as the dimesylate salt in the form of both oral capsules and chewable tablets.
-The capsules are available in doses of 10, 20, 30, 40, 50, 60, and 70 mg, while the chewable tablets are available in doses of 10, 20, 30, 40, 50, and 60 mg.
-These amounts of lisdexamfetamine dimesylate are equivalent to 5.8, 11.6, 17.3, 23.1, 28.9, 34.7, and 40.5 mg lisdexamfetamine free-base, respectively.
 A dose of 50 mg of lisdexamfetamine dimesylate is approximately equimolar to a 20 mg dose of dextroamphetamine sulfate or to 15 mg dextroamphetamine free-base in terms of the amount of dextroamphetamine contained.
 Lisdexamfetamine capsules can be swallowed intact, or they can be opened and mixed into water, yogurt, or applesauce and consumed in that manner.